teng10/tn-shadow-qst/README.md

 --train_config.data.num_training_samples=10000 \
 --train_config.model.bond_dim=10
 ```

 The results are saved in directory specified by `train_config.results.experiment_dir`.
 This command outputs the following files:
 1. `530_0_eval.csv`: Contains evaluation results, including fidelity (`fidelity`) and train and test losses (`model_ll`).
 2. `530_0_mps_lbfgs_1.nc`: Contains the trained MPS state after the L-BFGS sequence.
 3. `530_0_train.csv`: Contains the training results, containing `loss` for each training step, as well as comprehensive descriptions of all the parameter configurations for the training process.

+## Dependencies
+This project relies on a third-party for the tensor network calculations.
+We would like to acknowledge and thank the developers of [quimb](https://quimb.readthedocs.io/en/latest/#).